 Lakes of Killarney, Cork, Copper Coast & Kilkenny Castle: Days 6 & 7

 Cork is Ireland’s second largest city and arguably the culinary capital of the country.
-A must visit in Cork is the English Market, where you’ll find a wealth of treats to buy in Ireland’s best market (strangely nothing in Dublin rivals the Cork market).
-Just outside Cork is another of Ireland’s most attractions, Blarney Castle, where you can kiss the famous Blarney Stone
+A must visit in Cork is the English Market, which is Ireland’s best market (no Dublin market rivals Cork’s central market).
+Just outside Cork is another of Ireland’s most popular attractions, Blarney Castle, where you can kiss the famous Blarney Stone!